PM ups the ante on voice support as parliament returns

 Mr Albanese said the voice to parliament, which will be put to a referendum later this year, should be above politics.

-“We need to get the detail right and there would be a process, as well as that parliamentary debate about the legislation, and I’d want to get as much agreement as possible,” he told reporters in Canberra on Monday.
+“We need to get the detail right and there would be a process, as well as that parliamentary debate about the legislation, and I’d want to get as much agreement as possible,” he said in Canberra on Monday.

 “I want this to be a long-term reform to benefit Indigenous Australians, to help close the gap.”